ARMmbed/mbed-app-docs/docs/what_is_envoy.md

 ### What do my customers need to use Envoy?

 Your users will need to have the Envoy application installed on their smartphone or tablet.
-The Envoy application is available for free from the Apple App Store [LINK].
+The Envoy application is available for [free](faqs.md#how-do-i-get-the-envoy-app).